Is It Safe to Leave Your Slow Cooker Unattended?

 2. Keep Your Slow Cooker Away From the Wall

 Slow cookers get most of their heat from their sides.
-As such, your slow cooker needs enough room to breathe to avoid accidents or heating up any items on the countertop.
+As such, your slow cooker needs enough room to breathe to avoid accidents or heating items on the countertop.
 For safety, keep your slow cooker at least 6 inches (15.24 cm) away from the wall and other objects.

 Don’t forget to keep the power cord away from the slow cooker’s edges to prevent melting or other heat-related damage.